Alfresco/docs-alfresco/microsoft-outlook/2.6/using/index.md

     Select an action for each file listed in the Versioning dialog.

     >**Note:** You might see a **Metadata** dialog if this has been configured by your IT team.
 Enter the information needed for archiving.
-See [Archiving content in Outlook](#archiving-content-in-outlook) for more details.
+See [Archiving emails in Outlook](#archiving-emails-in-outlook) for more details.

-    See [Outlook metadata settings]({% link microsoft-outlook/latest/config/index.md %}#configmetadataandlistview) for metadata configuration guidance.
+    See [Outlook metadata settings]({% link microsoft-outlook/2.6/config/index.md %}#configmetadataandlistview) for metadata configuration guidance.

 3. For explicit versioning: drag and drop a single file onto an existing file in the Alfresco sidebar.
 You will see the **Versioning** dialog.